gicentre/litvis/documents/tutorials/elmIntroduction4.md

     List.range 2 upper |> List.scanl (\a b -> a + b) 1
 ```

-Or in 'point-free' style using functional composition:
+Or in point-free style using functional composition:

 ```elm {l}
 triList : Int -> List Int